darktable-org/dtdocs/content/lighttable/digital-asset-management/star-color.md

 There are several ways to change a rating.
 While hovering the cursor over an image thumbnail, you can press a number key 0 – 5 to define the number of stars, or press R to “reject” an image.
 This is probably the fastest way to rate your images on first inspection of a film roll.

-You can also directly click on the star icons that are overlayed on the thumbnails or in the bottom panel.
+You can also directly click on the star icons that are overlaid on the thumbnails or in the bottom panel.
 Click the x to reject.

 As Rejecting an image removes the currently-applied star rating, you can undo the rejection by clicking x or pressing R again.